neverinfamous/postgres-mcp/README.md

-CREATE EXTENSION IF NOT EXISTS hypopg;              -- Hypothetical indexes CREATE EXTENSION IF NOT EXISTS pg_trgm;             -- Trigram similarity search CREATE EXTENSION IF NOT EXISTS fuzzystrmatch;       -- Fuzzy string matching
+CREATE EXTENSION IF NOT EXISTS hypopg;              -- Hypothetical indexes CREATE EXTENSION IF NOT EXISTS pg_trgm;             -- Trigram similarity search CREATE EXTENSION IF NOT EXISTS fuzzystrmatch;       -- Fuzzy string matching CREATE EXTENSION IF NOT EXISTS vector;              -- Vector similarity search (pgvector) CREATE EXTENSION IF NOT EXISTS postgis;             -- Geospatial operations (PostGIS)
 ```

 ### **3. Environment Variables**: